robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 # Describe `z-index` and how stacking context is formed
 The `z-index` property controls vertical stacking order of elements that overlap.
 It only works on elements with a `position` property that is anything but `static`.

+Without any `z-index` value, they are stacked based off of where they appear in the DOM (lowest one down at the same hierarchy level appears on top).

+## Stacking Context
+A stacking context is an element that contains a set of layers.